GravityPDF/gravity-pdf-documentation/docs/v5/api_get_notice_class.md

 ## Description

 If you extend Gravity PDF, this methods allows you to easily display a message or error to the user in the WP Admin area.
-When using this class you'll need to trigger the message/error before the `admin_notices` or `network_admin_notices` WordPress hooks.
+When using this class, you'll need to trigger the message/error before the `admin_notices` or `network_admin_notices` WordPress hooks.

 ## Version